apigee/IgniteEngine-iOS/README.md

 14. Get up to speed by reading the [docs](https://ignite.apigee.com).

 15. If you're creating a git repo for your `/assets`, you should add `Engine/**` to your `.gitignore` to avoid commiting the entire IX engine to your repo.

-TODO:

-- Fonts (must be manually added to info.plist)
-- "iBeacon Monitoring" in info.plist?
-- Maybe add sample info.plist that user can download?

 ## Dependencies